 • Originality and contribution to legal scholarship

-• Methodological rigor
+• Methodological rigor and appropriateness of the research design

 • Clarity, coherence, and organization of the manuscript